Sweeper777/Album/README.md

 -P, --parse-only    Generates the parser output, with optimisations applied,
                     if any

+-R, --run           Runs the program immediately, without generating any
+                    files.

 -O, --optimise      Smaller output code size, longer compile time

--w, --warn          (Default: Warning) What warnings should be output as
+-w, --warn          (Default: Warning) What warnings should be output as Valid
-                    Valid values: None, Warning, Error
+                    values: None, Warning, Error

 -s, --manifest      Path to custom song manifest file